 What do you think of when you hear a phrase like “mental health chatbot” or “virtual therapy assistant”?
 Do you imagine a glitchy interface, robotic questions and a sterile textbox format in which to document your most private thoughts and feelings?
 Perhaps you picture an easy, cheap way to keep on top of your mental well-being; something less intimidating than starting therapy with a person.
 It’s possible your mind turns immediately to privacy and data leaks.
-Or maybe you think simply of This story is from Kinfolk Issue Forty-Two Buy Now Related Stories Arts & Culture Issue 42 Anna Wiener Anna Wiener was on the path to Silicon Valley success.
+Or maybe you think simply of This story is from Kinfolk Issue Forty-Two Buy Now Related Stories Arts & Culture Issue 48 How to Talk to AI Can you be rude to a robot?
+Arts & Culture Issue 42 Anna Wiener Anna Wiener was on the path to Silicon Valley success.
 Then she pivoted.
 Allyssia Alleyne charts the making of a tech-skeptic.
 Arts & Culture Issue 42 Influencers Anonymous Instagram content creators answer a short survey about the influencer industry.
 Arts & Culture Issue 42 Rage Against the Machine A conversation about the influence of invisible algorithms.
 Arts & Culture Issue 42 Brewster Kahle The tech idealist archiving the internet.
 Arts & Culture Issue 42 Captcha This Prove you're not a robot.
-Arts & Culture Issue 42 Digital Hoarding The ascendancy of virtual memory.